Emails show Carson family fingerprints at HUD

-The documents show that Carson Jr., who is not a federal employee, continued to play a significant role in his father's agency, including but not limited to organizing Carson's 2017 "listening tour" in Baltimore.
-Yet department lawyers told the secretary directly last summer that Carson Jr.'s involvement could violate federal ethics rules or give the appearance that the secretary was using his office for his son's private gain.
+"This week, my family and I have been under attack by the media questioning our integrity and ethics.
+I have openly asked for an independent investigation to rest these unfounded biases," Carson said in a statement posted to his social media accounts.

+In the statement, he included the reference of a Bible verse, Exodus 14:14, which says: "The Lord will fight for you, and you have only to be silent."

-Carson said in a statement that he was asking the department's inspector general to look into the issue.
+Earlier Friday, Carson said he was asking the department's inspector general to look into the issue, saying in a statement that his goal was "to listen and help the people of Baltimore have access to safe affordable housing.

 The department's Office of Inspector General said in a statement that it "has received the request from the Secretary of the Department of Housing and Urban Development and we are reviewing the matter."